 The interior is spacious enough even in the standard version, but if you want more trunk space and if you want to use the third row seats more often than it’s better to choose the long wheelbase model.

-There are basically no issues with the interior which is good news.
-So it has plenty of storage areas, comfortable seats even in the back and you can find mostly well equipped cars with plenty of features + the interior is usually not worn even in cars with 400 000 km or more.
+There are plenty of storage areas, the front and back seats are comfortable, and you can find mostly well equipped cars with plenty of features + the materials in the interior are usually not worn even in cars with 400 000 km or more.
 Maybe the only disadvantage is the navigation system which is that slow, older unit – so you can’t expect a fancy up to date touchscreen multimedia system in these cars.

 With the proper maintenance this Mercedes can reach 300 000 or 400 000 km without major problems.
 But generally speaking it really is better to avoid the early production cars, mainly because the models made to 2007 or early 2008 do have more often various-usually minor mysterious electronic (and some other) issues:

 –The tail lights can stop working even if the bulbs are fine.
 In this case the issue is usually with the tail light wiring harness which is not very expensive to fix, since you can buy a genuine tail light harness repair kit, and the cars from 2008 do have updated tail light wiring harness.

--Then the rear electronic tailgate can cause some issues.
+–The rear electronic tailgate can cause some issues.
 It’s either not working at all, or it just can’t open or close properly.
 Sometimes the latch is faulty, sometimes the hydraulic lifter pump, and sometimes the issue is in the control module or in the wiring harness.
 Interestingly occasionally even the dealer can’t diagnose what exactly is wrong with it.

 –Battery draining can also occur on these early cars, so make sure the battery is in good condition and occasionally have it checked.

 “Most of these minor problems were already fixed under warranty or by the owners, but of course some of these cars can still suffer from these issues.”